The lifesaving power of health screening: A general practitioner’s perspective

 • Diabetes screening: Identifies elevated blood sugar levels before they cause significant damage.

-• Cancer screenings: Mammograms for breast cancer, colonoscopies for bowel cancer, and smear tests for cervical cancer are among the most common.
+• Cancer screening: Mammograms for breast cancer, colonoscopies for bowel cancer, and smear tests for cervical cancer are among the most common.

 • Bone density tests: Particularly for postmenopausal women, to assess the risk of osteoporosis.

-The role of a GP in health screenings
+The role of a GP in health screening

 As the first point of contact for most patients, GPs play a crucial role in recommending appropriate screenings and interpreting the results.
 They consider a patient’s overall health, family history, and personal risk factors before suggesting the right tests.

-By guiding patients through regular health screenings, general practitioners help to prevent disease and promote long-term well-being, reinforcing the lifesaving potential of early detection.
+By guiding patients through regular health screening, general practitioners help to prevent disease and promote long-term well-being, reinforcing the lifesaving potential of early detection.

 Do you need a health screening?
 Arrange an appointment with Dr Dormer via her Top Doctors profile.